-There were eight (8) sexual abuse incident reviews conducted within the past 12 months.
-The reviews were documented with the Sexual Abuse Incident Review Team Meeting Minutes form.
+Sexual Abuse Incident Reviews are documented with the Sexual Abuse Incident Review Team Meeting Minutes form.
 Incident reviews are conducted 10 days after the conclusion of every investigation of an incident unless determined to be unfounded.
 The PREA Incident Review Team includes upper-level facility management staff, with input from line supervisors, investigators, and medical and mental health practitioners.

 The review team considers the need for policy changes, motivating factors, and group dynamics; examines the area where the incident occurred; assesses blind spots, staffing levels, and monitoring technology; and prepares a report of its findings using the Sexual Abuse Incident Review Team Meeting Minutes form.
-The interview with the PREA Compliance Manager confirmed he reviews all Sexual Abuse Incident Review Team Meeting Minutes and Incident Review Team interviews confirmed incident reviews are conducted according to Georgia DJJ policy and standard requirements.
+The interview with the PREA Compliance Manager confirmed she reviews Sexual Abuse Incident Review Team Meeting Minutes and Incident Review Team interviews confirmed incident reviews are conducted according to Georgia DJJ policy and standard requirements.